jon-lau/Sample_Kaltura_Player/README.md

         <relate id="0_mpoq358l" title="Halemaumau Lava Lake" thumbnail="#" content="#"/>
     </relatedvideos>

-Related videos are defined just like the main video, with a video ID and title. the related videos can have the same fields as the main video (except related videos)
+Related videos are defined just like the main video, with a video ID and title.

 ### Presentation Slides Example